frankshearar/Home/Adding-nuget-pack-as-a-msbuild-target.md

 If IsPackageReference is not specified, or is set to true, then the ProjectReference will actually be added as a Package Reference in the output nuspec, and no DLLs will be copied.

-Note that this behavior is recursive - so if a ProjectReference has TreatAsProjectReference set to false, it's project to project references will also be treated in the same manner.
+Note that this behavior is recursive - so if a ProjectReference has TreatAsPackageReference set to false, it's project to project references will also be treated in the same manner.

 ####Including Content in package